webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/ui.pivot_datatype_config.md - the type of loaded data
 - api/link/ui.pivot_disabled_config.md - indicates whether an item is enabled or not
-- api/ui.pivot_fieldmap_config.md -
+- api/ui.pivot_fieldmap_config.md - defines custom labels for fields
-- api/ui.pivot_filterlabelalign_config.md -
+- api/ui.pivot_filterlabelalign_config.md - sets the horizontal alignment of the filters' labels in Pivot Chart
-- api/ui.pivot_filterlabelwidth_config.md -
+- api/ui.pivot_filterlabelwidth_config.md - sets the width of the filters' labels
-- api/ui.pivot_filterminwidth_config.md -
+- api/ui.pivot_filterminwidth_config.md - sets the minimal width of filters (both input and label) in the header of the chart
-- api/ui.pivot_filterwidth_config.md -
+- api/ui.pivot_filterwidth_config.md - sets the width of filters (both input and label) in the header of the chart
 - api/link/ui.pivot_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.pivot_height_config.md - sets the height of the component
 - api/link/ui.pivot_hidden_config.md - defines whether the view will be hidden initially